 There are likely many reasons we determined that grapes were worth fermenting solo.
 One compelling factor: the very high sugar levels ripe grapes can achieve.
 Higher sugar levels translate into higher alcohols; higher alcohols help make a more stable (read: longer-keeping) beverage.
 In neolithic times, wine must have been an exceptionally fragile and transitory thing.
 In practice all wine eventually “goes off,” and we know that absent things like stoppered clay pots, tight barrels, and bottles with corks it goes off very quickly indeed.

 Wine’s vulnerability to degrade is a clue that its making involves an interference with natural processes as much as a facilitation of them.
 This is because fermentation is just the first step in a more drawn-out project by which Nature intends to recycle fruit sugars not into wine, but into vinegar.
 From Her perspective, wine is just a stop along the way.

 In one sense, the whole craft of winemaking can be seen as little more than a conscious interruption of this process – a self-serving attempt to trump Nature’s wishes and frustrate her purposes.
 Viewed this way, wine is merely a pause in an otherwise irresistible course of events — but one that from the beginning has engaged, pleasured, and refreshed us.

 We’ve learned how to extend the life of wine by keeping at bay the microbes known as acetobacters that rob it of its vitality, but there’s only ever been one sure way of guaranteeing that that lovely grand cru Burgundy never becomes something fit only to dress the salad … and that is to drink it.

-Stephen Meuse is a wine buyer at Formaggio Kitchen Cambridge, and regularly talks wine on local PBS affiliate WGBH with America’s Test Kitchen Radio host Christopher Kimball.
+Stephen Meuse is a senior wine buyer at Formaggio Kitchen Cambridge, and regularly talks wine on local PBS affiliate WGBH with America’s Test Kitchen Radio host Christopher Kimball.